Skip Navigation

 Our Legislative Priorities

 Every year, MAE advocates on behalf of students and members to the Mississippi Legislature so that we can create the best and strongest public schools.
-Check out our priorities for the coming 2023 legislative session.
+Check out our priorities for the 2026 legislative session.

 To support educators in uplifting their voices, experiences, and civic power to help guide local and state decision-making for the benefit of our students and public schools.